 The following salary table reflects the median annual salaries for four typical business administration careers, as well as how a worker's salary potential increases over time.

-Students in business administration programs study the fundamentals of business as well as management best practices.
+Students in business administration programs study the fundamentals of business and management best practices.
 They learn to plan, organize, lead, and support the human, financial, and physical resources that comprise a business.

-Through coursework and training, students develop the skills required of a leader, including analytical, communication, and problem-solving skills.
-For many business administration career paths, learning does not end at the college level but continues on in the form of certification and personal/professional development.
+Through coursework and training, students develop leadership skills, including analytical, communication, and problem-solving abilities.
+For many business administration career paths, learning does not end at the college level but continues through certification and personal/professional development.

-Analytical skills support sound decision making and problem-solving -- two baseline management skills that employers value.
+Analytical skills support sound decision-making and problem-solving.
 For fields such as accounting, professionals employ analytical skills to carry out their daily work, including calculating bottom lines and investigating fraud.
 Many business administration programs offer business analytics as a concentration, which teaches students to transform data into predictive information.

 Business professionals should possess a basic knowledge of math concepts and demonstrate financial literacy.
-Students who enter fields like accounting, finance, or economics become experts in financial math.
 Many refer to financial accounting -- a core course in business administration programs -- as the common "language of business."